 The relief of glistening flesh has become one of Varejao’s signature images, which invokes both violence and the celebrated Carnival of her native Brazil.
 The figurative tattoos on the flesh show Baroque constructions with religious references, found in churches, convents, and cloisters of colonial Brazil.
-Her use of the tattooed skin, also shown in one of her works from the previous year, explores the idea that tattoos were often associated with tribal cultures during the colonial era.
+Her use of the tattooed skin, also shown in one of her works from 1995, explores the idea that tattoos were often associated with tribal cultures during the colonial era.

 Her works imply some of the problematic aspects of colonization and even implicate the Catholic Church as she invokes the beauty of the Baroque, often considered the first ‘global’ style because of its presence in the Americas, Africa, and Asia during the time of European colonial expansion.
 She creates a confluence of forms in her paintings and sculptures that she sees as a metaphor for modern Brazil and the world.